-The cost of producing green hydrogen is presently a major barrier.
-While this costs is falling - mainly due to falling renewable power costs - green hydrogen is still 2-3 times more expensive than blue hydrogen (produced from fossil fuels with carbon capture and storage) and further cost reductions are needed.18 However, most hydrogen forecasts show cost parity between green and blue hydrogen somewhere between 2030 and 2040, with green falling beyond the parity date.
+The cost of producing green hydrogen is presently a major barrier to scaling up.
+While these costs are falling - mainly due to falling renewable power costs - green hydrogen is still 2-3 times more expensive than blue hydrogen (produced from fossil fuels with carbon capture and storage) and further cost reductions are needed.
+However, most hydrogen forecasts show cost parity between green and blue hydrogen somewhere between 2030 and 2040, with green falling beyond the parity date.

-The cost of green hydrogen production can be quantified using the levelised cost of hydrogen (LCOH)19 and is driven by different technologies and scenarios for production.
-The scenario most relevant to this report is dedicated offshore wind using a Polymer Electrolyte Membrane (PEM) electrolyser.
-In 2021, BEIS Hydrogen Strategy mentioned that the cost of hydrogen produced using this method would decrease from 112 \pounds /MWh H2 in 2025 to 71 \pounds /MWh H2 in 2050.20 Here, the report assumes that the costs of offshore wind generation, with 51% (2025) and 63% (2050) capacity factors, are absorbed by the hydrogen production plant.
+The cost of green hydrogen production can be quantified using the levelised cost of hydrogen (LCOH)19 and this is driven by different technologies and scenarios for production.
+The scenario most relevant to this report is dedicated to offshore wind using a Polymer Electrolyte Membrane (PEM) electrolyser.
+In 2021, BEIS Hydrogen Strategy mentioned that the cost of hydrogen produced using this method would decrease from 112 £/MWh H2 in 2025 to 71 £/MWh H2 in 2050.20 Here, the report assumes that the costs of offshore wind generation, with 51% (2025) and 63% (2050) capacity factors, are absorbed by the hydrogen production plant.